SamiaAlshehri/EngsamN/README.md

 ### Senior QA Engineer | QA Lead | Fintech, Remittance & ERP Systems | Automation & Performance Testing

-I am a Software QA Engineer with strong experience in fintech and remittance systems, currently working as a Main QA Engineer in a fintech company, while also contributing as a **Part-Time Tech Lead at DevSpark  I specialize in delivering high-quality, scalable, and reliable systems through a combination of manual testing, automation, and performance testing
+I am a Software QA Engineer with strong experience in fintech and remittance systems, currently working as a Main QA Engineer in a fintech company, while also contributing as a Part-Time Tech Lead at DevSpark  I specialize in delivering high-quality, scalable, and reliable systems through a combination of manual testing, automation, and performance testing

 ###  What I Do

-* Lead QA activities and contribute to technical decisions as a **Tech Lead**
+* Lead QA activities and contribute to technical decisions as a QA Lead
-* Design, implement, and maintain **test strategies and test plans**
+* Design, implement, and maintain test strategies and test plans
-* Ensure high quality in **financial systems and transaction workflows**
+* Ensure high quality in financial systems and transaction workflows
 * Collaborate with cross-functional teams (developers, product managers)
-* Drive improvements in **test automation and performance testing**
+* Drive improvements in test automation and performance testing

 ### Technical Skills